flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 ## 12. Termination

 ### 12.1 Your Right to Terminate
-You may stop using the App at any time by:
+You may stop using the App at any time by uninstalling the App from your device.
-- Cancelling your subscription through Google Play Store
-- Uninstalling the App from your device

 ### 12.2 Our Right to Terminate
 We may suspend or terminate your access if:
 - You violate these Terms
-- You engage in fraudulent billing activity
 - You abuse or misuse the App
 - Required by law

 ### 12.3 Effect of Termination
 Upon termination:
 - Your license to use the App ends
-- No refund for remaining subscription period
 - You may export your data before uninstalling
-- You should delete all copies of the App (or retain backups at your discretion)
 - All disclaimers and limitations of liability survive termination

-### 12.4 No Refunds on Termination
-If we terminate your account for Terms violations, you are not entitled to a refund of any subscription fees.

 ## 13. General Provisions

 ### 13.1 Entire Agreement
-These Terms, together with the Privacy Policy, constitute the entire agreement between you and SApp regarding use of the App.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Genesis regarding use of the App.

 ### 13.2 Severability
 If any provision of these Terms is found to be unenforceable, the remaining provisions will remain in full effect.